 The Department of Corrections has started to test for and track cases of COVID-19 in prisons.
 As of Sept.
-29th, 42,100 (100%) inmates have been tested and 601 were confirmed positive and 41 are still recovering.
-The majority of the positive cases were found in Faribault, Moose Lake, Willow River and St. Cloud prisons with a few in the Lino Lakes prison facility.
-61 staff members have also tested positive for COVID-19.
+21st, 141,888 (100%) inmates have been tested and there have been 8,525 confirmed cases of COVID-19 in prisons.
+Of those reported cases 15 are active cases, 12 inmates have died from COVID-19.
 To view the full listing of cases, latest updates, visitation protocol, vaccination efforts and track the precautions that each facility is taking click here Updates for inmate families can be viewed by clicking here

 Drive-up Testing: Northpoint is offering drive-up COVID-19 testing by appointment only.
 You must have one or more of the following symptoms to be tested: fever, chills, cough, shortness of breath, muscle aches, headache, sore throat, diarrhea or loss of taste of smell.
 Drive-up appointments must be in a vehicle.
 Everyone in the vehicle that would like to be tested must have an appointment.
 Call 612-543-2500 to schedule your appointment today.